Disconnecting Means for PV Systems: NEC 690.13 & 690.15

 Location: The “Readily Accessible” Mandate

 One of the most important requirements of NEC 690.13 is that the disconnecting means must be installed in a “readily accessible location.”
 As defined in NEC Article 100, “readily accessible” means capable of being reached quickly without having to climb over or remove obstacles, or resort to using portable ladders.
 This ensures that in an emergency, anyone from a homeowner to a firefighter can quickly shut down the system.
-While the code also addresses outdoor emergency disconnects for dwellings, the PV system disconnect has its own specific rules and does not need to be grouped with other service disconnects.
+While the code also addresses outdoor emergency disconnects for dwellings, the PV system disconnecting means has its own specific requirements and is often located near other electrical equipment; it may be separate from the service disconnect depending on the installation.

 Sizing for Safety: Interrupting Rating and Available Fault Current